Car Rental in Malta: Age Rules, Left-Hand Traffic and What to Expect

 Practical tips

 Minimum age.
-Most companies in Malta require drivers to be at least 21.
-Some require 25 for larger categories or without a young driver surcharge.
+Most companies in Malta require drivers to be at least 21 and to have held a licence for a year or more.
+Some push that to 25 for SUVs or larger categories, or add a young-driver surcharge below it.

 No toll roads.
 Malta has no toll roads.
 The entire island is free to drive.